LambdaHack/LambdaHack/PLAYING.markdown

 If all heroes die, your score is halved and only the treasure carried by the last standing hero counts.
-You are free to start again from the first level of the dungeon, but all your treasure and items are gone and the dungeon and it's items look differently.
+You are free to start again from the first level of the dungeon, but all your wealth and items are gone and the dungeon and it's treasure look differently.